 Tom grew up in Porthcawl, and was led into a writing career through journeys taken as a surfer.
 He studied at the University of Glamorgan before becoming a private investigator for over three years with London House Services.
 Tom’s main area of interest is travel, and he has published a series of commercially successful books in that genre, as well as literary fiction and YA fiction.
 He is also a sports ghostwriter.

-Dylan Foster Evans (Deputy Chair)
+Dylan Foster Evans (Deputy Chair until March 2017)

 Dylan Foster Evans’s main research area is late-medieval literature.
 He is particularly interested in the work of the Poets of the Princes, Dafydd ap Gwilym and the Cywyddwyr up to the period of the Welsh renaissance.
 His work covers both textual and literary criticism, and he was one of a team of editors which produced a ground-breaking digitial edition of the works of Dafydd ap Gwilym.
 Literary theory is another field of interest, and he has published on both post-colonial theory and ecocriticism.
 He also has written on contemporary poetry and was one of the adjudicators for the Crowning Competition in the Newport and District National Eisteddfod of 2004.